monesidn/load-n-cache/README.md

 Only promises fulfilled are persisted using the persistance manager.
 Rejected promises are not persisted as design.
 The main reason behind this choice is to make it easier to handle persistance errors.
 I can refactor the code to allow for storing refused promises but I can't see a useful use case right now.
 Let me know if you have a different opinion.

 ### Autoflush is relative to promise resolution/rejection
-The autoflush time is measured starting at promise is resolution or rejection.
+The autoflush time is measured starting at promise resolution or rejection.
 So if 5000ms are configured and promise resolution took 60000ms then the .flush() method will be called after 65000ms.
 Also remember that the autoflush is subject to small delay due to javascript event queue.

 ## Recipes